×

 Here’s my ‘two penny’s worth; Please don’t.

 What foods make you feel great?
-What would it look like for you if food and eating formed part of caring for yourself from a place of kindness and selfcare?
+What would it look like for you if food and eating came from a place of kindness and selfcare?

 Don’t forget that there’s more to food than calories and sugar.
 And there’s more to eating that worrying about same.